How to stop feeling overwhelmed: apply 80/20 to your life.

 Brain dump and write down everything you need to do.
 Before you can stop feeling overwhelmed, you need to stop and figure out what needs done.
 Take 15-30 minutes.
 Write down everything that comes to mind.
 Literally.
 From “most important work related task” right down to “clean the litter box.”

 For me with my website, it included the following (this is just a few items on a very, very long list):

 Cross-stitch (I’m working on a gift for my Dad for Christmas)

 3. Prioritize list

 Next is to prioritize your to-do list.
 There are two ways to do this:

 1) Simply number by importance.- I don’t recommend this method, but it is one that many people use.

 While you’re doing this, focus on what will have real results.
 Remember, 80% of your results generally come from 20% of your effort.
-(One example: I’ve noticed that I get most of my traffic from Pinterest.
-And I was spending maybe a quarter of my marketing time there.
-So I started focusing more marketing time there and letting the other marketing venues go.
+(One example: I’ve noticed that I get most of my traffic from Google.
+And I was spending very little time on SEO and a ton on social media.
+So I switched that around.
 My traffic has skyrocketed.)

 Now, today, attack your number 1 items on each of your category lists.
 (Or if you just numbered instead of categorizing, attack #1-3).
 Forget about the rest.
 If you have time to work on them, great.
 If not, let it go.
 This is where the 80/20 comes in- let 80% be enough.
 Stop worrying that you can’t get everything done.